 Every loan officer knows the feeling.
 It’s the slight tremor in a first-time homebuyer's voice, the late-night email with one more question, the palpable stress of assembling a financial life for underwriting.
 The homebuying journey is fueled by a powerful emotion: anxiety.
-But as an industry optimized for speed, are we truly engaging with that anxiety, or just trying to suppress it?
+But as an industry optimized for speed, are we truly engaging with that anxiety, or merely trying to suppress it?

-The conjunction of these two events, the rise of AI-driven sameness and the death of trigger leads, creates an urgent question: What is your lead gen strategy for this new world?
+The convergence of two seismic shifts - the rise of AI-driven marketing and the demise of trigger leads - creates an urgent question: What is your lead gen strategy for this new world?
+The answer we propose, and which becomes inevitable, is to stop chasing individuals and start understanding communities.

 Now, we know that’s a bold statement.
 In any lending institution, a declaration like that is met with a spectrum of reactions.
 Your forward-thinking leaders see the long-term competitive advantage.
 Your marketing teams, staring down the barrel of the trigger lead ban, see a lifeline.
 Your CRA officers see a powerful tool for proving their commitment.